-11.1.
-The Site will be managed by the company which builds out and operates the facility (currently East Claydon Storage Ltd.).
+10.1 The Site will be managed by the company which builds out and operates the facility (currently Culham Storage Ltd.).
 For the first year after completion of the landscaping works the landscaping will be managed by the implementing landscape contractor in accordance with the LEMP and under the terms of the first year Defects Liability Period clause within the landscape contract.
 In subsequent years the landscape maintenance shall continue in accordance with the LEMP but may be awarded to a third-party landscape contractor by the organisation responsible for the management of the facility.
-This arrangement may periodically change subject to commercial terms and the performance of the landscape contractor; however, the operating company will always ensure that a landscape maintenance contract is in place for the duration of the operational life of the facility and implemented in accordance with the LEMP.
+This arrangement may periodically change subject to commercial terms and the performance of the landscape contractor; however, the operating company will always ensure that a landscape maintenance with the LEMP.
 The arrangement of ecological monitoring, and payment of associated fees, will be the responsibility of the management company operating the Facility.